subgraph/chromium-extension-packager/README.md

 its webstore page, downloading any available updates, and packaging them as Debian packages.
 Once done, it generates a package and source index for using as a local apt repository.

-## Building
+## Building & Installing

-Debian Package TBD...
+A Debian package is provided using git-buildpackage in the [debian branch](https://github.com/subgraph/chromium-extension-packager/tree/debian).

+The package provides a cron to check for updates twice a day, and installs the local repository to the apt sources.

 ## Usage

-Make sure the directory `/var/lib/chromium-extension-packager` exists and is writable by the user who will be running the script.
+This program expects to run as `root`, or as `_apt`.

 ```
 COMMANDS: